Nekmo/then/docs/components/googlechat.rst

 :Requirements: None
 :Features: text

 Send a Google Chat group message using Webhooks.
+This component does not work for GTalk/Hangouts.
+You need to use the xmpp component.

 Setup for users